jantman/webhook2lambda2sqs/README.rst

 webhook2lambda2sqs is configured via a JSON configuration file, which defines both settings for Terraform to manage the infrastructure, as well as the mapping of API Gateway URL paths to SQS queues.
+You can view a sample configuration file as well as documentation on the various fields with ``webhook2lambda2sqs example-config``;
+the config file example will be written to STDOUT (so it may be redirected to a file) and the documentation will be written to STDERR.

 Usage
 -----